mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 Other Deployer Impact
 ---------------------

-Discuss things that will affect how you deploy and configure OpenStack that have not already been mentioned, such as:

 * Until we switch the HA architecture to be lightweight we need to maintain a lightweight job in CI